open/close all folders

 - Concert Kiss: In "Dude, We're Getting the Band Back Together".

-- Four Temperament Ensemble: Both are Phlegmatic.
-However, Linda's secondary personality is Sanguine while Lawrence's is Melancholic.
+- Four-Temperament Ensemble: Linda is Sanguine while Lawrence is Melancholic.

 - Geeky Turn-On: See the above quote.